Health Technology Excellence Award

 Applicants must represent a healthcare facility or health system that is a current member of any ECRI service or program.

-ECRI is currently accepting applications for the 2022 Award.
-Deadline for submissions is January 31, 2022.
+ECRI is currently accepting applications for the 2023 Award.
+The deadline for submissions is January 31, 2023.

 What the winner receives